tomatophu/simple-3d-renderer/README.md

 # simple-3d-renderer
-A simple point-based 3D renderer written in Python.
+A simple CPU-based 3D renderer written in Python.

 Included is an example map with the Utah Teapot in it.
 Edit the "MAP" constant in main.py to change it.